wangjunbo11/wangjunbo11.github.io/_pages/about.md

 ---
-layout: about
+permalink: /
 title: "About"
-permalink: /
 author_profile: true
+redirect_from:
+  - /about/
+  - /about.html
 ---

-{% include base_path %}

 # Junbo Wang | 王俊博
 he/him